--One at a time, brush Mod Podge on the back of the maps pieces and arrange them on the plain wooden frame
+-One at a time, brush Mod Podge on the back of the pieces of the maps and arrange them on the plain wooden frame

 -Once all pieces are in place, spread a thin layer of Mod Podge over all of it (this will act as a sealer and preserver for the paper)

--Let dry completely (I left mine overnight) and repeat with a second coat of Mod Podge
+-Let dry completely (I left mine overnight) and repeat with the second coat of Mod Podge

 **As you can see, I am NO professional crafter – I even got my thumb in the Mod Podge and tore off part of the Magic Kingdom wording – but I still think they turned out great!
 I did a second one using some Mickey scrapbooking paper I had laying around and some letters I made on my Cricut – this was a last-minute one that I just threw together, But I like it a lot!